File

 watch(destination: string, headers?: StompHeaders)

-See the other variant for details.
+See the other overload for details.

 Parameters :